louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 ### Practical guidance for the evaluation and management of drug hypersensitivity: specific drugs [^a252bb4d].
 The Journal of Allergy and Clinical Immunology: In Practice (2020).
 High credibility.

-Sorafenib hypersensitivity—although sorafenib is more commonly associated with hand-foot skin reaction and other toxicity-related symptoms, it can rarely (<1%) trigger allergic symptoms, including urticaria; a reported case developed a pruritic generalized maculopapular rash after 2 weeks of sorafenib therapy that resolved with discontinuation of sorafenib and treatment with oral antihistamines and topical steroids.
+Sorafenib hypersensitivity — although sorafenib is more commonly associated with hand-foot skin reaction and other toxicity-related symptoms, it can rarely (< 1%) trigger allergic symptoms, including urticaria; a reported case developed a pruritic generalized maculopapular rash after 2 weeks of sorafenib therapy that resolved with discontinuation of sorafenib and treatment with oral antihistamines and topical steroids.

 ---

-### Dermatologic emergencies-AAFP (...) [^739412c2].
+### Dermatologic emergencies… [^739412c2].
 AAFP (2010).
 Low credibility.

 EPIDEMIOLOGY Rocky Mountain spotted fever is the most common rickettsial disease in the United States.
 It has an overall mortality rate of 5 to 10 percent.
 R. rickettsii is transmitted via tick bites and spreads through the lymphatic system, causing a vasculitis that can affect all organs, most commonly the skin and adrenals.
 Ultimately, R. rickettsii causes increased vascular permeability with consequential decreased osmotic pressure, edema, hypoalbuminemia, hyponatremia, and hypotension.
 DIAGNOSIS Clinical Findings.
 The diagnosis of Rocky Mountain spotted fever is primarily clinical.
 The classic triad of symptoms associated with the disease includes fever, headache, and rash in a person with a history of tick bite or exposure to ticks.
 8 Patients also may present with nausea, vomiting, myalgia, anorexia, and severe abdominal pain.
 The rash appears two to five days after the onset of fever in 80 to 90 percent of patients.

 9 Many patients present before the rash appears; therefore, a high index of suspicion is warranted in endemic areas when a patient presents with severe symptoms that mimic a viral illness.
 The rash begins as small, blanching, nonpruritic macules that develop into a maculopapular rash and progress after several days to petechial lesions.
-The classic spotted appearance occurs when the petechial lesions coalesce and form ecchymosis. .
+The classic spotted appearance occurs when the petechial lesions coalesce and form ecchymosis.
 3 In later stages of the disease, the skin can become tender and desquamate.
 The early rash of Rocky Mountain spotted fever mimics many infectious and noninfectious diseases that have an associated maculopapular rash.
 16 The petechial rash that occurs in Rocky Mountain spotted fever also occurs in other conditions 17.
 1–12 It begins around the wrists and ankles and spreads to the palms and soles, eventually covering the extremities and trunk.
 The face is usually spared.

 A rash on the palms and soles is a distinct distribution that occurs in approximately 40 percent of patients with Rocky Mountain spotted fever.
 9, 17 However, other exanthems can present with fever and rash on the palms and soles.
 16 In patients with severe disease in whom treatment is delayed, complications can include cardiac and renal failure, meningitis, and pneumonitis.